-Pesticide approvals are regularly changed and the current status should be checked before they are used.
+Pesticide approvals are regularly changed, so their current status should be checked before any application.
 The conditions on pesticide product labels and Extension of Authorisation for Minor Use (EAMU) must be read and followed and their impact on any biological control agents should be considered.